GeorgeCrisan/argyle-example-data-viewer/README.md

 - Go to https://console.firebase.google.com
 - Click **Add Project** button
 - Add project name, follow the steps displayed
-- Under 'Get started by adding Firebase to your app..' choose **Web** icon, create web project
+- Under _Get started by adding Firebase to your app.._ choose **Web** icon and create a web project
-- Add a name to the Project
+- Add a name for the Project
 - Save the API keys (you can find them later in project settings)

 ```